sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 Learning algorithm: learn optimal weights by using optimization techniques such as gradient descent.
 #### Logistic regression is a simple neural network.
 ![alt text](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/%E2%80%8F%E2%80%8FLR.PNG)
+> (Figure 15: logistic regression, the input are the blue units, the summarization is the green sigma unit and the activation is the yellow unit)

 ### Multi Layer Perceptron (MLP):
 MLPs are simple neural networks in a stack, where one layers output is used as input to the next layer.